44 Tips & Things To Know Before Visiting Turkey

 12. Do Bring A Travel Adapter

-You will need an F-type adapter for the basic European outlet.
-The standard voltage is 220 V. You can find adapters in Turkey, but don’t waste your time hunting one down on vacation.
+You will need an F-type adapter for the basic European outlet, which has a standard voltage of 220 V. You can find adapters in Turkey, but don’t waste your time hunting one down on vacation.
 Buy it ahead of time to avoid the hassle.

 13. Do Dress Modestly To Avoid Attention